 - Diverticulosis of the small intestine

-A blind loop can cause escalating problems, including:
+Small intestinal bacterial overgrowth (SIBO) can cause escalating problems, including:

 - Kidney stones.
 Poor calcium absorption may also eventually result in kidney stones.